Insaida/nscctf-quals/README.md

 You’ve used it, now you want to make it better?
 Awesome!
 Pull requests are welcome!
 Click [here](https://github.com/facebook/fbctf/blob/master/CONTRIBUTING.md) to find out how to contribute.

-Facebook also has [bug bounty program](https://www.facebook.com/whitehat/) that includes FBCTF.
+Facebook also has [bug bounty program](https://www.facebook.com/whitehat/) that includes nscctf.
 If you find a security vulnerability in the platform, please submit it via the process outlined on that page and do not file a public issue.

 Feel free to join our slack by registering your email here: https://fbctf-slack.herokuapp.com/